BONALY SCOUT CENTRE

 Bonaly offers an adventurous activity club for young people during the School holidays.
 Where else can they get to be like Bear Grylls and take part in a range of exciting activities, learning new physical skills such as archery, challenging themselves on our high ropes course, and making new friends while having fun outdoors?

 This is open to young people aged 6-12 years.
 The Adventure Club programme runs from Monday to Friday.
-For full details, see below, or download our information pack.

 Dates and Times